Along the Side

 Bas de Graaf+-

-Born in Nijmegen, Netherlands in 1968, Bas de Graaf is a self-taught photographer who, as a teenager, assisted Suki Langereis in the eighties.
-His main profession is graphic design, where he works on logos and packaging.
-The photographer is a great manga fan and is furthermore fascinated by the Japanese culture and trends in general.
-He is planning a photo book dedicated to Japan, with the title Blinded by the Sun.
+Born in Nimwegen in 1968, Bas de Graaf is a self-taught photographer, who assisted photographer Suki Langereis in the eighties.
+Working primarily as a graphic designer, he creates logos and packaging.
+De Graaf is a great manga fan, and is furthermore fascinated by Japanese culture and the trends there.
+He is planning a photo book titled Blinded by the Sun, which is dedicated to Japan.
 De Graaf lives and works in Amsterdam.
 More